dymmond/sayer/docs/features/pluggins.md

 # Plugins Feature Guide

-This document provides a detailed, Django-style guide to Sayer’s plugin system, with explanations, examples, and best practices.
+This document provides a detailed, Django-style guide to Sayer's plugin system, with explanations, examples, and best practices.

 ## Overview